 A battery of tests helps uncover hidden causes:

-- CBC (Complete Blood Count): Detects abnormalities in white blood cells suggesting infection or malignancy.
+- CBC (Complete Blood Count): Detects abnormalities in white blood cells, red blood cells, or platelets that may suggest infection, inflammation, or blood-related disease.

-- C-reactive Protein (CRP) & Erythrocyte Sedimentation Rate (ESR): Markers for inflammation indicating autoimmune disease or infection.
+- C-reactive Protein (CRP) & Erythrocyte Sedimentation Rate (ESR): Markers for inflammation that may support infection, autoimmune disease, or other inflammatory conditions.

-- X-rays/CT scans: Reveal hidden abscesses or tumors not apparent on physical exam.
+- Urinalysis, chest X-rays, and CT scans: These can reveal hidden urinary infections, pneumonia, abscesses, inflammatory disease, or tumors not apparent on physical exam.

 The Importance of Monitoring Fever Patterns Over Time